 It happens.
 Something unexpected occurs toward the end of the year to affect your tax situation, or maybe you made a mistake when you filled out your W-4 for your new employer.
 Now it's tax time, you've just completed your return...and you owe the IRS.

 If you have little cash on hand, the IRS would much rather you pay them over time than not pay them at all and force them to take collection measures, so it offers a variety of payment options.
 Setting up a payment plan with the IRS is fairly easy.
-Either you or your tax professional can arrange for an installment agreement to pay your tax debt in smaller, more manageable bites.
+Either you or your tax professional can arrange for an IRS installment agreement to settle your tax debt in smaller, more manageable bites.